-The Trump administration has announced that it will wind down the Obama-era program that protects young immigrants from deportation.
+In September, the Trump administration announced it will wind down the Obama-era program that protects young immigrants from deportation.

-Attorney General Jeff Sessions on Tuesday called the Deferred Action for Childhood Arrivals, known as DACA, an “unconstitutional exercise of authority by the executive branch.”
+Attorney General Jeff Sessions called the Deferred Action for Childhood Arrivals, known as DACA, an “unconstitutional exercise of authority by the executive branch.”

-He says the Trump administration is urging Congress to find an alternate way to protect young immigrants brought into the country illegally as children.
+He said the Trump administration was urging Congress to find an alternate way to protect young immigrants brought into the country illegally as children.